-a.
-The suitability of the area for the type and pattern of development proposed in relation to physical characteristics of the land, surrounding areas, traffic and access, drainage, sewer, water, and other utilities.
+The suitability of the area for the type and pattern of development proposed in a. relation to physical characteristics of the land, surrounding areas, traffic and access, drainage, sewer, water, and other utilities.

 The project area is suitable for a large-scale mixed-use development.
 The project is located within a mixed-use activity center designation, which permits a variety of more intensive residential and commercial development.
-The site is within the Collier County Water and Sewer service area, which has ample capacity to accommodate the demands for the proposed mixed-use center.
+The site is within the Collier County Water and Sewer service area.
+The potable water and wastewater systems have have capacity for the proposed development.
 Roadway improvements currently planned for the intersection of Immokalee Road and Collier Boulevard have assumed that the site will be developed as a mixed use project; therefore, proposed access points are consistent with the County's design plan for the adjacent roadway improvements.
-The property has been reviewed by the SFWMD for surface water management, and will be reevaluated for the mixed-use development.
+The property has been reviewed by the SFWMD for surface water management, and will be re-evaluated for the mixed-use development.
 Discharge will continue to be to the Collier Boulevard Canal.